Building a Scalable, Effective, and Steerable Search and Ranking Platform

 \subsubsection{Candidate Generation}

 We compare the following methods in the candidate generation layer: \begin{itemize}[nosep] \item\textbf{GBT} is a candidate generation model based on Gradient Boosting Trees, which has proven to offer competitive performance compared to neural-based models \cite{gbdt}.
-It ranks items based on their static attributes (season, material, type, etc.) and their dynamic historical engagement rates (e.g. add-to-cart rate for the last 5 min).
+It ranks items based on their static metadata (season, material, category type, etc.) and their dynamic historical engagement rates (add-to-cart, add-to-wishlist and click rates for the last 5 min).
 The LambdaRank objective~\cite{lambdarank06} is used during training to up-rank interactions based on their graded relevance ("purchase" has the highest while "click" the lowest relevance).
 The model's scores are computed in streaming fashion making it highly reactive to trends in customer behavior.
-This model was our previous production model. \item\textbf{RCG} is our new candidate generation model introduced in \autoref{section_candidate_generation}.
-We test a few versions of this model: RCG$_{\mathrm{ntr}}$ which uses pre-trained visual embeddings of items and includes a bias term that captures item popularity; RCG$_{\mathrm{tr}}$ which employs trainable item embeddings, initialized from the pre-trained visual item embeddings.
+This model was our previous production model. \item\textbf{RCG} is our candidate generation model introduced in \autoref{section_candidate_generation}.
+We test a few variants of this model: RCG$_{\mathrm{ntr}}$ which uses pre-trained visual embeddings of items \cite{fdna2016} and includes a bias term that captures item popularity; RCG$_{\mathrm{tr}}$ which employs trainable item embeddings, initialized from the pre-trained visual item embeddings.
 These two models utilize only global contextual information, such as country and device type.
 Additionally, RCG$_{\mathrm{tr+ctx}}$ denotes a variant with additional local contextual input --- the current user's browsing category and a binary flag whether they browse or search.
 All the model versions consist of 2 encoder layers with 4 heads, gelu activation, and a max. sequence length of 100.